 Seven drivers have won on their Ferrari debut.
-As Charles Leclerc stands a chance of becoming the eighth driver to do so at this weekend’s Australian Grand Prix, we take a look back at the drivers who have won on their first attempt with the Italian team.
+We take a look back at the drivers who have won on their first attempt with the legendary Italian team.

 Juan Manuel Fangio & Luigi Musso